-Want to be whisked down a tube at near-supersonic speeds — for the price of a train ticket?
+Want to be whisked down a tube at near-supersonic speed — for the price of a train ticket?
 Enter the hyperloop.
-Elon Musk says his test track will be completed next month.
-But can it work?
+Elon Musk has promised that it will revolutionise transport, but can it work?

 What is the hyperloop?

 A radical new transportation system that involves pods traveling down a tube very, very quickly.
-The tube, which could be above or below ground, is almost empty of air, decreasing resistance; the pods levitate, removing friction.
+The tube, which could be above or below ground, is almost empty of air to decrease resistance, and the pods levitate, removing friction.
 In theory, this lets them reach 760 mph — almost the speed of sound.

 Why do we need the hyperloop?

-Time is money, as they say, and the hyperloop saves commuters a lot of it.
-You could get from Los Angeles and San Francisco in around half an hour — twice as quick as a plane and a dozen times faster than a car journey.
+Time is money, as they say, and the hyperloop will save commuters a lot of it.
+You could get from Los Angeles and San Francisco in around half an hour — twice as quickly as on a plane, and a dozen times faster than a car journey.

 The hyperloop could potentially be greener than both: it uses relatively little energy, and some of this could be solar.
 What’s more, according to Musk’s calculations, it would be much cheaper to build than high-speed railways like the one under construction in California right now.